Right to education act (rte) -importance & responsibilities

 The responsibility of schools and teachers focuses on ensuring there is a positive and inclusive learning environment for children.
 The school:

-• Should not put any capital fee or screening process to enrol children.
+- Should not charge any capitation fee or use any screening process to enrol children.

-• Should check every child has proof of age at the time of registration.
+- Should check that every child has proof of age at the time of registration.

-• Is prohibited from handing out any physical punishments or mentally harassing any child.
+- Is prohibited from giving any physical punishment or mentally harassing any child.

-• Should follow the correct procedure and guidelines for teacher appointments.
+- Should follow the prescribed procedures and guidelines for teacher appointments.

-• Should ensure that a teacher maintains punctuality, attendance, and completion of courses in school.
+- Should ensure that teachers maintain punctuality, regular attendance, and completion of courses in school.

-• Should hold regular meetings with the parents and guardians and apprise them of the regularity in attendance, performance of the children, or any other relevant information.
+- Should hold regular meetings with parents and guardians and inform them about attendance, student performance, and other relevant information.

 Where We Make a Difference?